bardpedersen/INF205/README.md

 ### sphere-benchmark
 Used to create a .dat file containing the box size and the number of spheres as well as their size and coordinates.

+### Plot
+This is used to create two plots for showing the time differences in the different directories

 ## Results

 ### Execution time

+These results are created before we implemented the new function that stacks spheres.
+With the new function, they all hit zero collisions.

 This is our results for the different scripts:
 All the data is gathered with the same pc,